 Your initial submission must consist of the following separate files:

-A cover page including: the article title, author name(s) and affiliations (institution affiliation and country only, no department details required), an abstract up to 150 words (except Gender updates), up to six key words/short phrases and the article word count including references.
+A cover page including: the article title, author name(s) and affiliations (institution affiliation and country only, no department details required), an abstract up to 150 words (except Gender updates), up to six key words/short phrases and the article word count (excluding references for research articles and gender updates).
 A cover page template is available to download here.

 A fully anonymised manuscript which does not include any of the information included in the cover page.
 It should not include any acknowledgements, funding details or conflicts of interest that would identify the author(s).
 Avoid, or try to minimise, self-citation; authors may include a very limited number of self-references where this is key to the paper and/or to avoid creating the impression of not being aware of this literature.
 We normally expect to see no more than five self-references (all authors included) in the entire manuscript.
 As we read the paper, if we feel that the number of self-references is too high, we will return the paper to you asking you to reduce the number of self-references.
 Where you do need to cite your own work please make sure that you anonymise the reference, e.g. write 'Smith has argued', not 'I have argued'.
 Please note that submissions that have not been sufficiently anonymised or that contain too many self-citations will be returned.